dib-lab/2020-ibd/docs/main.md

 | SRP057027   | 29264 |
 Table: Number of hashes retained after Vita variable selection for each of 6 classifiers.
 Classifiers are labelled by the validation study that was held out from training. {#tbl:varselhashes}

-We next sought to understand whether there was a consistent biological signal captured among classifiers by evaluating the fraction of shared hashes between models.
+We next sought to understand whether there was a consistent biological signal captured among classifiers by evaluating the fraction of shared hashes selected by variable selection between models.
 We intersected each set of hashes used to build each optimized classifier (**Figure {@fig:acc-plts}**).
 Nine hundred thrity two hashes were shared between all classifiers, while 3,859 hashes were shared between at least five studies.
 The presence of shared hashes between classifiers indicates that there is a weak but consistent biological signal for IBD subtype between cohorts.

-Shared hashes accounted for XX% of all hashes used to build the optimized classifiers.
+Shared hashes accounted for 2.8% of all hashes used to build the optimized classifiers.
 If shared hashes are predictive of IBD subtype, we would expect that these hashes would account for an outsized proportion of variable importance in the optimized classifiers.
 To calculate the relative variable importance contributed by each hash, we first normalized the variable importance values within each classifier by dividing by the total variable importance (e.g. sum to 1 within each classifier).
-We then normalized the variable importance of across all classifiers by dividing by the total number of classifiers (e.g. divided by six so the total variable importance of all hashes across all classifiers summed to 1).
+We then normalized the variable importance across all classifiers by dividing by the total number of classifiers (e.g. divided by six so the total variable importance of all hashes across all classifiers summed to 1).
-40.2% of the total variable importance was held by the 3,859 hashes shared between at least five classifiers, with XX% attributable to the 954 hashes shared between all six classifiers.
+40.2% of the total variable importance was held by the 3,859 hashes shared between at least five classifiers, with 21.5% attributable to the 932 hashes shared between all six classifiers.
 This indicates that shared hashes contribute a large fraction of predictive power for classification of IBD subtype.

 ![Random forest classifiers weakly predict IBD subtype. **A** Accuracy of leave-one-study-out random forest classifiers on training and validation sets.
 The validation study is on the x axis. **B** Confusion matrices depicting performance of each leave-one-study-out random forest classifier on the validation set. **C** Upset plot depicting intersections of sets of hashes with variable importance in each random forests classifier.](./figures/fig3.pdf){#fig:acc-plts}